xMasterX/all-the-plugins/non_catalog_apps/nfc_playlist/README.md

 - Add NFC Item (Adds the selected nfc item to the currently selected playlist)
 - Remove NFC Item (Opens a menu allowing you to select a line to remove from the playlist)
 - View playlist content (Allows you to view the contents of the playlist)
-## Development plans/ideas:
-Things i would like to add:
-- Ability to remove cards from the playlist

-These features are not guaranteed to be added but are being looked at as features to add

 Any feedback is welcome and would be very much appreciated